 The financial statements are prepared under IFRS, which is a generally accepted accounting principle by the FSC.
 A corporate governance report is included in the audited financial statements.

-The financial statements of the Company for the year ended 30 June 2022 will be filed with the FSC by 31 October 2022.
+The financial statements of the Company for the year ended 30 June 2023 will be filed with the FSC within the statutory deadline, after the Board's approval.

 The quarterly unaudited financial statements of the Company have been released on the SEM website within 45 days from the closing date of each quarter and published on the Company's website.
 Since the Company has been deregistered as a Reporting Issuer, there is no requirement to file the quarterly unaudited financial statements with the Financial Services Commission in Mauritius.

 The Company made no charitable or political donations during the year under review.
 There are no clauses of the Company's Constitution deemed material enough for separate disclosure.